michelleplunkett/michelleplunkett.github.io/projects.md

 permalink: /projects/
 ---

-{% for project in site.projects %}
+{% for project in site.projects reversed %}

 {% if project.redirect %}
 <div class="project">